THE ESSENTIAL SEOUL GUIDE

-Seoul is a fascinating city and one that shouldn’t be rushed.
+A fascinating city, Seoul shouldn’t be rushed.
 Take a few days, a week, or however long you’ve got and explore the many neighbourhoods of this buzzing capital.

 Don’t know where to start?

 Well, you’ve come to the right place!
 We’ve been to Seoul a ton of times in our three years living in Korea, exploring both tourist hot-spots and hidden gems.
-We’ve put together this Essential Seoul City Guide to make sure you experience the very best that Seoul has to offer.
-Read on to find out what to see and do, where to eat, drink and party, how to get around, and the best areas to stay.
+We’ve put together this Seoul Guide to make sure you experience the real highlights of the city.
+Read on to find out about the best things to do in Seoul.
+We’ll show you where to eat, drink and party, how to get around, and the best areas to stay.

 Looking for a specific section?